Lady Jaydee

 Judith Wambura Mbibo (born 15 June 1979), known by her stage name Lady Jaydee also referred to as "Lady JayDee in town" or "Lady Jay Dee", is a Tanzanian singer.
 She specializes in the R&B, Zouk and Afro Pop genres.
-Lady Jaydee was voted Best Tanzanian Female R&B Artist in 2002, performed at the Kora All Africa Designers Competition, and was awarded "Best R&B Album" at the Tanzania Music Awards on 6 August 2004.
+Lady Jaydee was voted as the Best Tanzanian Female R&B Artist in 2002, performed at the Kora All Africa Designers Competition, and was awarded for the "Best R&B Album" at the Tanzania Music Awards on 6 August 2004.
 In July 2005, she won an award for "best female video for South Africa".
 She was among the first females to sing R&B in Swahili.
-Lady Jaydee is signed to one of Africa's most successful music labels, Taurus Musik.
+Lady Jaydee is signed to one of Africa's most successful music label, Taurus Musik.
 She is also known as the Queen of Bongo Flava (Tanzanian Music).